Contents: Diesel engines ↡ Petrol engines ↡

 5. Unscrew both covers (1).

-6. Disconnect the connector of the left (2) fuel gauge.
+6. Disconnect the left (2) fuel level sensor connector.

-7. Disconnect the fuel supply line (3) and fuel return (4) at the left stock sensor.
+7. Disconnect the fuel supply line (3) and fuel return line (4) at the left fuel gauge.

-8. Loosen the round nuts with a cam wrench (5).
-If the specified tool is not available, unscrew the sensor using a spanner or hardwood rod and light hammer blows.
+8. Unscrew the round nuts (5) using a cam wrench.
+If this tool is not available, unscrew the sensor using a gas wrench or a hardwood rod and light hammer blows.

-9. Remove the cover (6) with profile sealing ring.
+9. Remove the cover (6) with the profile sealing ring.

 11. Disconnect the right sensor connector.